• Log in

 • Add a separate CTA next to each product so customers can access it more easily.

 New product launch email is a star email for ecommerce, acting as a digital siren announcing exciting arrivals to your audience.
+And the center piece of product launch email strategies.

 These emails build buzz by showcasing the latest and greatest additions to your store, highlighting their unique features and benefits, and often motivating early purchases with exclusive discounts or early bird offers.